-Introduction Successful cell culture depends heavily on keeping the cells free from contamination by microorganisms such as bacteria, fungi, and viruses.
+Successful cell culture depends heavily on keeping the cells free from contamination by microorganisms such as bacterial, fungi, and viruses.
 Nonsterile supplies, media, and reagents, airborne particles laden with microorganisms, unclean incubators, and dirty work surfaces are all sources of biological contamination.

-Aseptic technique, designed to provide a barrier between the microorganisms in the environment and the sterile cell culture, depends upon a set of procedures to reduce the probability of contamination from these sources.
+Aseptic technique, designed to provide a barrier between the microrganisms in the environment and the sterile cell culture, depends upon a set of procedures to reduce the probability of contamination from these sources.
 The elements of aseptic technique are a sterile work area, good personal hygiene, sterile reagents and media, and sterile handling.

-Sterile work area The simplest and most economical way to reduce contamination from airborne particles and aerosols (e.g., dust, spores, shed skin, sneezing) is to use a cell culture hood. • The Class II biosafety cabinet should be properly set up, and be located in an area that is restricted to cell culture, is free from drafts from doors, windows, and other equipment, and has no through traffic. • The work surface should be uncluttered and contain only items required for a particular procedure; it should not be used as a storage area.
-Before and after use, the work surface should be disinfected thoroughly, and the surrounding areas and equipment should be cleaned routinely.
-For routine cleaning, wipe the work surface with 70% ethanol before and during work, especially after any spillage. • Using a Bunsen burner for flaming is not necessary or recommended in a cell culture hood.
-Leave the cell culture hood running at all times, turning it off only when it will not be used for extended periods of time.
-Good personal hygiene Wash your hands before and after working with cell cultures.
-In addition to protecting you from hazardous materials, wearing personal protective equipment also reduces the probability of contamination from shed skin as well as dirt and dust from your clothes.
-Sterile reagents and media Commercial reagents and media undergo strict quality control to ensure their sterility, but they can become contaminated while handling.
-Follow the guidelines below for sterile handling to avoid contaminating them.
-Always sterilize any reagents, media, or solutions prepared in the laboratory using the appropriate sterilization procedure (e.g., autoclave, sterile filter).
+Sterile work area

+The simplest and most economical way to reduce contamination from airborne particles and aerosols (e.g., dust, spores, shed skin, sneezing) is to use a cell culture hood.

+- The cell culture hood should be properly set up, and be located in an area that is restricted to cell culture that is free from drafts from doors, windows, and other equipment, and with no through traffic. - The work surface should be uncluttered and contain only items required for a particular procedure; it should not be used as a storage area. - Before and after use, the work surface should be disinfected thoroughly, and the surrounding areas and equipment should be cleaned routinely. - For routine cleaning, wipe the work surface with 70% ethanol before and during work, especially after any spillage. - Using a Bunsen burner for flaming is not necessary nor recommended in a cell culture hood. - Leave the cell culture hood running at all times, turning them off only when they will not be used for extended periods of time.